Regis College Senior Honors Program

 During my time at Regis, I have constantly revisited one question: how can I, as an aspiring physician of faith, balance my moral obligation-that which comes from the overall Catholic Church-with my medical obligation-that which comes with the territory of being a physician?
 To what extent should moral law guide medical decision making-if an issue can be framed solely in a medical, as opposed to moral, context, can medical exceptions be made to moral law?
 If so, how do we differentiate these situations from others-what makes deviation from moral law acceptable in some cases and not others?
 The discernment theory, as a comprehensive Jesuit approach, helps determine where moral law should indeed guide medical practice, and where deviations from such law may be justified and necessary.
 By accepting the significance of the concrete situation, discernment theory avoids blind obedience to the law; by rooting itself in reality; discernment theory avoids relativism Thorough discernment theory application is especially important in considering abortion, sterilization, and physician-assisted suicide.
 While I am unable to reconcile every situation through discernment theory application, I now know that, for me, moral obligation takes precedence to medical obligation.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Lynch, Alexandra, "Abortion, Sterilization, and Physician Assisted Suicide: Moral Medical Decision Making Via the Discernment Theory" (2013).
-All Regis University Theses.
+Regis University Student Publications.
 585.